realmar/bk/documentation/BKInstallation.md

 **NOTE: All operations have to be done as root or with root access**

 ## 2. Apt Packages
-  1.  aptitude install perl git libdancer-perl libmojolicious-perl libinline-perl libjson-perl libtemplate-perl libdbi-perl libdbd-sqlite3-perl libusb-1.0-0 linux-headers-486 libc6-dev libusb-1.0-0-dev sqlite3 make unzip gcc
+  1.  aptitude install perl git libdancer-perl libmojolicious-perl libinline-perl libinline-c-perl libjson-perl libtemplate-perl libdbi-perl libdbd-sqlite3-perl libusb-1.0-0 linux-headers-586 libc6-dev libusb-1.0-0-dev sqlite3 make unzip gcc

 ### for use with Apache2 and integrated in Apache2
   1.  aptitute install apache2 libapache2-mod-perl2 libplack-perl